First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 RSA (Responsible Service of Alcohol) and RSG/RCG (Responsible Service of Gambling/Responsible Conduct of Gambling) are required certifications in the hospitality sector.

-The purpose is educating you on responsible alcohol service (RSA) and gambling environments (RSG/RCG).
+The purpose is to educate you on responsible alcohol service (RSA) and gambling environments (RSG/RCG).
 The latter certificate name varies by state.

 Ensure you choose reputable sources for online courses, and consider consulting for guidance.